Femosky/VoiceGPT/README.md

-### NOTE: TO TEST THIS PROJECT - MAKE SURE TO DO THE FOLLOWING
+### NOTE: TO SUCCESSFULLY RUN THIS PROJECT - MAKE SURE TO DO THE FOLLOWING
 - Replace the api key with your own ChatGPT API key in the "chatGPTApiKey" String variable in "defaultConfig" of the both "build.gradle.kts" files.
 (There is one for the "wear" and "mobileapp" module)
 - In the "local.properties", replace "sdk.dir" with the directory path of where you cloned or saved the project on your computer.
+- Make sure your android devices (wear and mobile), whether physical device or emulator, are paired using the "Google Pixel Watch" app or whichever wearable pairing apps you prefer.

 # Android Wear Development: Final Group Project